Mr-Wood-CS/Computing_Science_Scotland/docs/SI/04-Insertation-Sorts.md

 === "Explanation"

 	Line 1 - This is the list of numbers we want to sort from smallest to biggest.
-It’s like a pile of toys that you want to arrange in order by size.

  	Line 3 - This line tells the computer to look at the list one number at a time, starting from the second number (at position 1, because lists start at position 0).